-How to downgrade from iOS 13 to iOS 12 on your iPhone
+How to downgrade your iPhone from iOS 13 to iOS 12

 While upgrading your phone’s iOS usually means a slew of new features, if you upgrade on an older iPhone or are using older apps, it can come with its own frustrations.
 Which, if you find yourself in the latter category, you might be wondering if there’s a way to downgrade your iPhone.
 Keep reading, as this article will answer that question and more.